 I am SO ready for hunting season!
 I can almost feel the brisk air in the early morning as I sit in the stand or blind and take-in all of God’s incredible creations.
-Although I’ll have a newborn on my hands, I wanted to share some info and tips since bow season is just around the corner! (it’s already started in some areas!)
+Although I’ll have an extra babe on my hands this hunting season, I wanted to share some info and tips since bow season is just around the corner! (it’s already started in some areas!)
 Whether you’re a new archer or know someone who’s interested in getting started, this blog is for YOU!

 Choose the Right Gear

 There’s so much great gear on the market these days, it can be hard to navigate what’s best for YOU.
 I just posted an entire FRIDAY FAVORITES: Archery Gear post with allllll of my go-to gear if you want to see what I use!

 You need to decide what sort of archery you’re interested in.
 Do you want to practice during the year and hunt with a bow?
 Grab a compound bow.
 Do you want to shoot a more traditional form of archery?
 Sounds like you’d need a recurve.
 Do you want to hunt with a bow during archery season, but don’t have time to practice with a regular bow?
 A crossbow might be the answer!
 Here is a great resource for the various styles of archery if you aren’t sure where you fall!

 The most basic gear is a bow, arrows, a target, a range finder, and a release.
 There are tons of options out there–but if you want to see my favorites, check them out here.